norok2/pytk/README.rst

 except that we focus more on offering full and stable support for the standard Python GUI toolkit.

-The widget semantic follows HTML5 conventions.
+The widget semantic follows HTML conventions.

 There are plans to includes support for Text-based UIs (via ``asciimatics``).